 Chainlink is a decentralized oracle network that allows smart contracts to connect to external data sources.
 These can include APIs, internal systems, or other types of external data feeds.
 Chainlink's goal is to create a platform where developers aren't restricted from having their smart contracts interact with the outside world in any way they see fit.

-You can start using Chainlink right away - no new platforms to learn, APIs to configure or other complex integrations.
+You can start using Chainlink right away - no new platforms to learn, APIs to configure, or other complex integrations.

 What is LINK?

 LINK is the native token to the Chainlink network and facilitates the communication of data.
 Considered to be an essential tool in merging blockchain technology with real-world applications, the token has gained wide popularity in the blockchain industry.
-Users use LINK to pay the nodes for their retrieving, verifying and sending of data.
+Users use LINK to pay the nodes for their retrieving, verifying and the sending of data.
 These prices are established by the node operator and based on the current market and demand for that data.

 The node operators stake LINK in the Chainlink network to prove their commitment and good intentions.
 Nodes with bigger stakes take priority over nodes with smaller ones when matching them with SLAs.

-LINK is an ERC20 token that powers the ChainLink Network.
+LINK is an ERC20 token that powers the Chainlink Network.
 The LINK token serves three primary purposes:

-- A method to pay ChainLink Node operators for the retrieval of data from off-chain data feeds, like web APIs and other inputs
+- A method to pay Chainlink Node operators for the retrieval of data from off-chain data feeds, like web APIs and other inputs

 How to buy Chainlink